PeterCamilleri/CX16/docs/vm_ip.md

 the best opportunities for optimizing both bytes of code space and clock cycles of time that are consumed.

+We shall approach this section by first summarizing the zero page data utilized by the rest of the code and then examining three options:

+1. A conventional 16 bit pointer characterized by the use of zero page indirect addressing mode
+2. An unorthodox 16 bit plus an 8 bit offset that restricts the code to yield higher performance.
+3. A hybrid of the first two options that tries to retain some of the benefits of option 2 without its restrictions.

 [Back to the Top](#the-vm-instruction-pointer)

 ### LRVIP Zero Page Data